WD-XL Lubrifont

 ㄓㄨˋ ㄧㄣˉ > ㄓㄨˋ ㄧㄣˉ

 OK, let’s get serious.
-Hanyu pinyin, Taiwan Minnanyu Luomazi Pinyin Fang'an (or Tâi-lô) and Pe̍h-ōe-jī uses accented characters, between these Tâi-lô and Pe̍h-ōe-jī used characters that are unencoded, and thus requiring glyph compositing, ccmp to compose these glyphs.
-This function is on by default in most softwares, users will not need to care of these.
+Hanyu pinyin, Taiwan Minnanyu Luomazi Pinyin Fang’an (or Tâi-lô) and Pe̍h-ōe-jī uses accented characters, between these Tâi-lô and Pe̍h-ōe-jī used characters that are unencoded in Unicode, and thus requiring glyph compositing, ccmp to compose these glyphs.
+This function is on by default in most softwares, users should not need to care of these.

 Ô͘úÈŇĭ